New-Horizons-SPM/scanbot/docs/configuration.md

 # Configuration
-scanbot_config.ini is the Scanbot configuration file that is loaded on startup.
+scanbot_config.ini is the Scanbot configuration file that is loaded from ~/scanbot on startup.

 ## TCP Connection
 For communicating with Nanonis V5 software, you must configure the TCP settings.